epfl-theos/koopmans/docs/tutorials/tutorial_3.rst

             {"site": "O", "ang_mtm": "l=1"}]
        ]

-Here we will use of the ``projections_blocks`` functionality to wannierize each block of bands separately.
+Here we will use of the block-Wannierization functionality to wannierize each block of bands separately.
 If we didn't do this, then the Wannierization procedure might mix orbitals from different blocks of bands (the algorithm minimizes the spatial spread without regard to the energies of the orbitals it is mixing).
 This sort of mixing between orbitals of very different energies is generally detrimental to the Wannierization and the resulting Koopmans band structure.

 For the empty bands we want to obtain two bands corresponding to the Zn 4s orbitals.
 These must be disentangled from the rest of the empty bands, which is achieved via the following ``Wannier90`` keywords.